A practical, grounded approach

 There is no obligation to proceed.

-Across both environments he repeatedly saw the same pattern: when pressure builds, communication and decision-making become reactive.
+Before this work, he spent many years in professional kitchens and then nearly two decades in education, teaching and supporting teams.
+Across both environments, he saw the same pattern repeatedly: when pressure builds, communication and decision-making often become reactive.

 His work now focuses on helping teams step out of that pressure long enough to think clearly together again.